Isi-dev/ComfyUI-UniAnimate-W/README.md

-09/09/2024: Released a [video](https://youtu.be/Ne-DSBhfg8A) on using the two new nodes for best results
+09/09/2024: Released a [video](https://youtu.be/Ne-DSBhfg8A) on using the two new UniAnimate nodes for best results

 07/09/2024: Added two nodes: `Animate image with UniAnimate_Long` for long video generation, and `Repose image with UniAnimate` for img2img pose transfer